intelligentnet/stemplate/README.md

     code or example.

-Normal variables with default delimiters would be: ${variable_name} and will be looked up in supplied HashMap.
+Normal variables with default delimiters would be: "${variable_name}" and will be looked up in supplied HashMap.
 If not found in the HashMap then the environment will be queried.
 If the value is not found in either place, then a default value can be used, if supplied.
 A default value would